Syracuse secures 10th win with dominant 72-54 victory vs. Binghamton

 Last season, the Orange had to wait until Feb.
 9 to claim their 10th victory — a 62-50 triumph over Wake Forest.
 It wasn’t much to celebrate; the season was practically over, with SU wielding 13 losses and a paltry 4-8 ACC record at that point.

 Things can change a lot in a year.
 Syracuse — seven weeks before that date — walked out of the JMA Wireless Dome with its 10th victory in stow.
-And with zero ACC losses, the season couldn’t be further from over for head coach Felisha Legette-Jack’s squad.
+And with zero ACC losses, this season couldn’t be further from over for Legette-Jack’s squad.